-Every mom wonders… what should I pack??
+Every mom wonders… what should I pack in my hospital bag??
 I felt like I conducted a survey of all my friends who recently had babies.
 I was worried about under packing and over packing!
 Here are my essentials of what to bring to the hospital and some practical tips for when it’s GO time!
 It is suggested that you have your hospital bags packed and in your car by 35 weeks, or at least by the front door.

 This post contains affiliate links.
 All opinions are 100% my own.
 Please read disclosure here.

 - Birth plan (if you have one).
 I Highly recommend completing this step.
 Check out my post on how to write a Birth Plan.

 - Paper work: Copy of insurance or any pre-registration hospital paperwork you may need.

 - Comfortable clothes and nightwear: I suggest yoga pants, comfy t-shirts, and nightgowns that you don’t care if they get ruined.